SaumilkumarShah/aks-private-cluster/README.md

 # aka-private-cluster
-this repository helps you to create aks private cluster.
+this repository helps you to create aks private cluster. it uses azure cnii plugin.